 DeFi Classification

 Koinly imports DeFi activity but routinely mislabels it.
 Liquidity pool entries get tagged as trades, staking rewards as deposits, and wrapped-token swaps as disposals.
 Each wrong label changes your tax, and only a human catches them.
+The Koinly DeFi import guide shows how to re-tag each one correctly.

 Missing Source Data Produces Phantom Gains

 When Koinly cannot trace a coin to a purchase, it assumes a $0 cost basis and treats the entire sale as profit.
 A single unconnected wallet can inflate your gains by thousands of dollars.
+Our guide on fixing wrong Koinly cost basis walks through the repair order step by step.

 The Per-Wallet Transition